 “There are few retailers in the UK that we would naturally want to speak with first because of their expectations of quality.”

-Ready to roll In addition to its offer of conventional, organic, Fairtrade, baby and pre-packed bananas, BanaBay continues to develop new sources and product lines as it begins to develop an overarching fruit brand.
+In addition to its offer of conventional, organic, Fairtrade, baby and pre-packed bananas, BanaBay continues to develop new sources and product lines as it begins to develop an overarching fruit brand.

 Already, the company is supplying Ecuadorian pineapples and South American mangoes to a major retailer in New Zealand, and will launch Banabino baby bananas at Fruit Logistica 2015.